 - Abnormal wheezing sounds

 If your dog is already infected, it should be treated immediately.
 Your vet will perform a pre-treatment workup to evaluate the seriousness of the situation and give it around three injections.
 All of these treatments will cost between $500 to $1000, depending on where you live.
 The treatments can be costly, which is why prevention is far more manageable.
-Lastly, if your dog has heartworms, it’s highly unlikely it can pass down infect you and your family, so it’s best to have your dog treated as soon as possible.
+Lastly, if your dog has heartworms, it’s highly unlikely it can pass down infect you and your family.

 Roundworms are the most common worms in dogs, categorized into two types: the Toxocara canis (T. canis) and Toxascaris leonina.
 Toxocara canis is more prevalent in puppies, and both types can also be transmitted to humans.